 In Canada, Andrew has worked in Politics for a Member of Parliament and supported numerous committees including those aimed at the development of policy on matters of national importance.
 He is an exceptional public speaker and communicator having practiced the art through Toastmasters International and using that knowledge frequently for high-level presentations and meetings.

 Giving back to others is an ethos Andrew lives by.
 He has donated considerable amounts of time through membership in Rotary International and boards in his community including one comprised of business leaders which had the goal of raising funds for the expansion of a local ice rink.
 Andrew has volunteered on numerous committee’s available through organizations such as the United Nations Economic and Social Commission for Asia and the Pacific, and the Canadian Association for Research Ethics Boards, for which he Chaired a Professional Development Sub-committee.
-While in Thailand during the civil unrest between 2008 and 2010, he acted as a channel of communication between the UN Department for Safety and Security and staff, and monitored various news sources.
+While in Thailand during the civil unrest between 2008 and 2010, he acted as a channel of communication between the UN Department for Safety and Security and staff, and monitored various news sources as Deputy Zone Warden.
 Andrew began his volunteerism in Norway while acting as Vice-President of the International Student Union.